vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 ### Unused Load Balancers

-When you install the Ingress on your cluster it will create a GCP Load Balancer behind the scenes with a static IP address.
+When you install the Ingress on your cluster, it creates a GCP Load Balancer behind the scenes with a static IP address.
 Because static IP addresses have a fixed limit per GCP project and also because they cost money it is important that we periodically clean up all the unused orphaned load balancers from